-We are proud to announce our corporate sponsor for the 27th annual Kenmare GooseFest:
+We are proud to announce our corporate sponsors for the 28th annual Kenmare GooseFest:

 Held during the latter part of October, what is better than a day of goose hunting?
 How about eight days of goose hunting during Kenmare, North Dakota's GooseFest?